reginaldFerland/bdh/README.md

 ## **Bridging the Gap Between Transformers and the Brain**

 **Baby Dragon Hatchling (BDH)** is a biologically inspired large language model architecture that connects principles of deep learning with the foundations of neuroscience.
-Developed by researchers at [Pathway](https://pathway.com), BDH provides a theoretical and practical framework for understanding how reasoning and generalization might emerge in artificial systems.
+Developed by researchers at [Pathway](https://pathway.com), BDH provides a theoretical and practical framework for understanding the emergence of reasoning and generalization in artificial systems.

 This repository contains the official implementation from the paper:
 > *A. Kosowski, P. Uznański, J. Chorowski, Z. Stamirowska, M. Bartoszkiewicz.*